cxzhou35/Awesome-dotfiles/README.md

 # Awesome dotfiles for public.

-This repo contains some dotfiles for my OS(Ubuntu 20.04 && Mac OS 🖥️).
+This repo contains some dotfiles for my OS(Ubuntu20.04 and MacOS 🖥️).
 I put them here for handy and portable use.

 The whole config list is below: